longturn/freeciv21/docs/Contributing/msys2.rst

 This document is about building and compiling Freeciv21 with MSYS2 on Windows.
 MSYS2 is available from https://www.msys2.org.
 The Longturn Community builds the Windows Installer packages using MSYS2.
-If you are looking for a first class development evironment on Windows, have a look at :doc:`visual-studio`.
+If you are looking for a first class development environment on Windows, have a look at :doc:`visual-studio`.

 Setup